WolframResearch/WolframClientForPython/docs/docpages/public_api.rst

 The Wolfram Client Library is structured in submodules all located in :mod:`wolframclient`:

 * :mod:`~wolframclient.evaluation` provides convenient methods to evaluate Wolfram Language expressions directly from Python.
-There are many ways to evaluate code, including: evaluation by a local kernel, direct evaluation by a public or private Wolfram Cloud, calling a deployed API.
+There are many ways to evaluate code, including evaluation by a local kernel, direct evaluation by a public or private Wolfram Cloud or calling a deployed API.

 * :mod:`~wolframclient.language` provides a Python representation of Wolfram Language symbols and functions.